mathias/projects/README.md

 Keeping all the links and specs in one place should also help me in the future to remember what I've got and how I planned to use it.

 ## Projects
-Projects are now tracked in Issues in this repo.
+Projects are now tracked in [Issues](https://github.com/mathias/projects/issues) in this repo.

-## Low-power ARM NAS (Network Attached Storage)

-I am using a [RockPro64 board](https://www.pine64.org/rockpro64/), a SATA riser, and a [hot swap SATA cage](https://www.rosewill.com/rosewill-rsv-sata-cage-34-hard-disk-drive-cage/p/9SIA072GJ92556) to build a small, low-power NAS box.

-**Current status**: canceled due to power issues for powering both HDDs and the RockPro64 board.

 ## License